RadFox34/AGYSE-/README.md

 ### [Retro PC Games](https://github.com/RadFox34/AGYSE/wiki/Retro-PC-Games)
 Not really bundled under the same emulator, or even emulators at all for some of these!

+### Emulation Extras
+Showing off some really cool fun things you can do with the power of emulation.

+### Retroarch
+A multi system emulator setup that might be worth your time.